rviole/ML-from-Scratch/README.md

 # Machine Learning Projects From Scratch
-A project to train a single neuron from scratch to learn a linear function.
-This serves as a foundational step for more complex neural network models.
+A set of Machine Learning Projects developer from scratch.
+Serves as a Portfolio project.

 # 🚧 In progress ...